 As you fight you build up a focus meter you can consume to regain health or to perform flashy instant knock out finishers.
 It is implemented in a way that makes you choose between the risk and reward mid-fight.
 You will unlock gadgets such as an impact web that sends a bad guy flying away, drones, electric webs and more.

 Most types of suits have a special power too.
-Many of them
+Many of them incredibly powerful, too much so in some cases.
+I’ve jumped into some fights and ended them with a single button press.

 On lower difficulties, you could probably get by with just button mashing, but you would be doing yourself a disservice.
 The combat is elegant, thoughtful and entertaining.
-It feels really good to web a group, slam one guy into another, swing kick another one off a building before dodging a bullet and hitting the gunner in the face with his own rifle.
+It feels really good to web up a group, slam one guy into another, swing kick another one off a building before dodging a bullet, and hitting the gunner in the face with his own rifle.
 The combat itself isn’t complex so you would miss out on all that by simply mashing the square button.

 Battles against the super-powered villains really should be the highlight, and they are fun yet disappointing.
 Where the normal combat is dynamic and full of player choice, the boss fights mostly follow a formula.
 They are cinematic and entertaining, but they feel disconnected from normal combat.